Victim Services Division

 What losses are eligible for State Board claims payments?

-- Medical and medical-related expenses for a victim, including dental expenses
+- Medical and medically-related expenses for a victim, including dental expenses

 - Relocation expenses up to $2,000 per household

-- For actual victims, wage losses for up to five years following the date of a crime
+- For direct victims, income losses for up to 5 years following the date of a crime

-- Up to 30-days of wage losses for a parent or legal guardian of a minor victim who has been hospitalized or has died as a result of the crime
+- Up to 30-days of income losses for a parent or legal guardian of a minor victim who has been hospitalized or has died as a result of the crime

-- Support losses for legal dependants of a deceased or injured crime victim
+- Support losses for legal dependents of a deceased crime victim

-- Home security systems or improvements up to $1,000 if the crime occurred in victim's home
+- Home security systems or improvements up to $1,000 if the crime occurred in the victim's home

-- Crime scene cleanup for up to $1,000 if a victim died as a result of a crime inside a residence
+- Crime scene cleanup for up to $1,000 as a result of a crime inside a residence or vehicle

 Expenses not eligible for State Board claims payments:

-- Lost, damaged, or stolen personal property, except medically necessary replacement of items such as eyeglass and medical equipment
+- Lost, damaged, or stolen personal property, except medically necessary replacement of items such as eyeglasses, hearing aids, and medical equipment

 - Legal fees